+PRN: Same as LST:, except that tabs are expanded at every eighth character position, lines are numbered, and page ejects are inserted every 60 lines, with an initial eject (same as [t8np]).
 File and device names can be interspersed in the PIP commands.
 In each case, the specific device is read until end-of-file (ctl-Z for ASCII files, and a real end of file for non-ASCII disk files).
 Data from each device or file is concatenated from left to right until the last data source has been read.
-The destination device or file is written using the data from the source files, and an end-of-file character (ctl-2) is appended to the result for ASCII files.
-Note if the destination is a disk file, then a temporary file is created (\$\$\$ secondary name) which is charged to the actual file name only upon successful completion of the copy.
+The destination device or file is written using the data from the source files, and an end-of-file character (ctl-Z) is appended to the result for ASCII files.
+Note if the destination is a disk file, then a temporary file is created (\$\$\$ secondary name) which is changed to the actual file name only upon successful completion of the copy.
 Files with the extension "COM" are always assumed to be non-ASCII.
 The copy operation can be aborted at any time by depressing any key on the keyboard (a rubout suffices).
 PIP will respond with the message "ABORTED" to indicate that the operation was not completed.
 Note that if any operation is aborted, or if an error occurs during processing, PIP removes any pending commands which were set up while using the SUBMIT command.
 It should also be noted that PIP performs a special function if the destination is a disk file with type "HEX" (an Intel hex formatted machine code file), and the source is an external peripheral device, such as a paper tape reader.
 In this case, the PIP program checks to ensure that the source file contains a properly formed hex file, with legal hexadecimal values and checksum records.
-When an invalid input record is found, PIP reports an error It is usually message at the console and waits for corrective action. sufficient to open the reader and rerun a section of the tape (pull the tape back about 20 inches).
+When an invalid input record is found, PIP reports an error message at the console and waits for corrective action.
+It is usually sufficient to open the reader and rerun a section of the tape (pull the tape back about 20 inches).
 When the tape is ready for the re-read, type a single carriage return at the console, and PIP will attempt another read.
 If the tape position cannot be properly read, simply continue the read (by typing a return following the error message), and enter the record manually with the ED program after the disk file is constructed.
-For convenience, PIP allows the end-of-file to be entered from the console if the source file is a RDR: In this case, the PIP program reads the device and monitors the device. keyboard.
-If ctl-Z is typed at the keyboard, then the read operation is terminated normally.
+For convenience, PIP allows the end-of-file to be entered from the console if the source file is a RDR: In this case, the PIP program reads the device and monitors the If ctl-Z is typed at the keyboard, then the read operation is keyboard. terminated normally.
 Valid PIP commands are shown below.

+PIP LST: = X.PRN cr

 Copy X.PRN to the LST device and terminate the PIP program.

+PIP cr

 Start PIP for a sequence of commands (PIP prompts with "").

+CON:=X.ASM,Y.ASM,Z.ASM cr

 Concatenate three ASM files and copy to the CON device.

+X.HEX=CON:,Y.HEX.PTR: cr

-Create a HEX file by reading the CON (until a ctl-Z is typed), fol- lowed by data from Y.HEX, followed by data from PTR until a ctl-Z is encountered.
+Create a HEX file by reading the CON (until a ctl-Z is typed), followed by data from Y.HEX, followed by data from PTR until a ctl-Z is encountered.

+cr

 Single carriage return stops PIP.